inhuszar/xml2mask/README.md

 	cd xml2mask
 	```

-4. Create new conda environment from the one of the provided environment files:
+4. Create new conda environment from one of the provided environment files:

 	```
 	conda env create -f environment_macosx.yml